 Preparing buses for snow and ice often begins before service starts for the day.
 Specialized crews known as “Snowbirds” head out to assess bus routes, particularly those at high elevations, to see if they’re safe for normal bus operations.
-They might call for a sanding truck, put the line on its snow route or cancel a run entirely.
+They might call for a sanding truck, reroute the line or cancel a run entirely.

 Like other cars and trucks on the road, buses will often be chained if they’re running on snowy or icy streets.
 It takes a little under two minutes to install chains on each tire, and up to ten hours to chain all our buses.
 Depending on the forecast, we may chain just part of our fleet — if the weather suddenly improves, we need to be able to remove the chains quickly.